OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/combine.md

 ---
 title: combine
-description: This page provides comprehensive documentation on the 'combine' function, including its usage with Python, parameters, and clear, practical examples.
+description: "This page provides comprehensive documentation on the 'combine' function," including its usage with Python, parameters, and clear, practical examples.
 Combine is essential when dealing with datasets, particularly when you need to add specific columns.